andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 When speaking about practicality, timing and throughput parameters start playing an important role:

-- Typical Stellar ledger close time: 5 seconds
+- Typical Stellar ledger close time: 5-6 seconds
-- Typical Stellar transaction throughput (transactions per second, TPS): 1000
+- Stellar transaction throughput (transactions per second, TPS): up to 1000

 What does the above mean for validating blockchain monitors?
 Two things: